Michael H. Rosenbloom, MD

 - Practicing Specialty: Neurology

-Dr. Rosenbloom is a board-certified neurologist who recently joined the HealthPartners Center for Dementia and Alzheimers Care.
-He first became interested in the brain as a neuroscience student after learning about the neurochemical processes underlying memory.
-His subsequent training as a medical student and later as a neurology resident lead to an interest in complex mental processes such as memory, emotions, and language.
-He eventually completed a fellowship at the UCSF Memory and Aging Center focusing on Alzheimers disease as well as atypical dementias such as frontotemporal dementia and rapidly progressive dementia.
+I am a board certified neurologist and director of the HealthPartners Center for Memory and Aging.
+I first became interested in the brain as a neuroscience student after learning about the neurochemical processes underlying memory.
+My subsequent training as a medical student and later as a neurology resident led to an interest in complex mental processes such as memory, emotions and language.
+Eventually, I completed a fellowship at the University of California, San Francisco (UCSF) Memory and Aging Center, focusing on Alzheimer's disease as well as atypical dementias such as frontotemporal dementia and rapidly progressive dementia.

-Dr. Rosenbloom deeply enjoys practicing the art of neurology as well as educating students of medicine.
-His clinical and research focus include FDG-PET and PIB imaging in focal presentations of Alzheimer's Disease, rapidly progressive dementia, initial clinical symptoms in patients with frontotemporal dementia spectrum disorders, and therapeutic interventions for dementia.
+I deeply enjoy practicing the art of neurology as well as educating students of medicine.
+My clinical and research focus includes FDG-PET and PIB imaging in focal presentations of Alzheimer's disease, rapidly progressive dementia, initial clinical symptoms in patients with frontotemporal dementia spectrum disorders, and therapeutic interventions for dementia.

-As an attending physician within the HealthPartners Neuroscience department, Dr. Rosenbloom participates in patient management as well as ongoing clinical research at the Alzheimers Research Center.
-He is committed to working with his talented colleagues to establish HealthPartners as the leading institution for dementia care and research within the Twin cities region.
+As an attending physician within the HealthPartners Neuroscience Department, I participate in patient management as well as ongoing clinical research at the Alzheimer's Research Center.
+I am committed to working with my talented colleagues to establish HealthPartners as the leading institution for dementia care and research within the Twin Cities area.

 - Medical School: Columbia University 2004